lemocla/neon-hangman/README.md

       The game information section features:
        - **Sounds preference:** The sound can also be turned on/off from this section and will be updated in settings.
        - **Categories:** updated dynamically when a new category is selected in settings.
-       - **Best score:** displays best score achieved, regardless of being recorded or not.
+       - **Best score:** displays the best score achieved, regardless of being recorded or not.
        - **Score:** Incremented dynamically when a game is played and reset to 0 when a game is over.
        - **Timer:** Initially set at zero, the countdown timer will be set at 2 min when the player clicks play/continue.